Jumperkables/learningcpp/0001-helloworld/notes.md

     * e.g. dynmically linked, on x86-64 architecture, etc...
 - `ldd hw # shows linked libraries`
 - Ok, so the linker here needs to take all the created `.o` files one at a time.
 This is because we WANT to have everything compiled seperately (it makes editing code easier and not having to compile the same function multiple times)
+- If you want to check the checksum of an executable
+    * The build id is NOT the checksum of the whole file
+    * its a checksum of ELF headers and .text sections
+    * `objdump -s --section .note.gnu.build-id hw`

 #### 5. Extra libraries | .so files (shared object) and dll (dynamic libraries)
 - Where an `.o` object file is compiled, but as of yet unlinkedi.
 They have declarations but undefined references (including std::out)